Change (party)

-Zmiana (lit.
-'Change') is an unregistered left-wing political party in Poland.
+Change (Zmiana) is an unregistered left-wing political party in Poland.
 The party was founded on 21 February 2015 by Mateusz Piskorski, a former vice-president and spokesman of Self-Defence of the Republic of Poland.
-The party calls for rapprochement between Poland and Russia, and supports Russian in the Russo-Ukrainian War.
+The party calls for rapprochement between Poland and Russia, and supports Russia in the Russo-Ukrainian War.
 In 2016, Piskorski was arrested on charges of espionage for Russia, Iraq and China.
 Piskorski was later released in 2019 on bail.
-Zmiana calls for Polish exit from NATO, the abolition of capitalism, and establishment of economy based on socialist and communist ideals.
+Zmiana calls for a Polish exit from NATO, the abolition of capitalism, and establishment of an economy based on socialist and communist ideals.
 Zmiana officially has never been registered as a political party because it was refused a registration by a court.
-It is commonly accused of being "Russian fifth column" by Polish right-leaning politicians and the press.
+It is commonly accused of being a "Russian fifth column" by Polish right-leaning politicians and the press.

 History

 Background

 Zmiana was founded in February 2015 by Mateusz Piskorski, a geopolitical analyst and former parliamentarian of the far-left populist party Self-Defence of the Republic of Poland.
 Piskorski came in contact with Russian philosopher Aleksander Dugin in 2004 during his observatory mission to the 2004 Belarusian parliamentary election.
 Piskorski then went on to participate in the 2005 Transnistrian parliamentary election as an international observer; after returning to Poland, he proclaimed that he would work towards a Polish recognition of Transnistria.

-In the face of electoral gridlock in 2006, Samoobrona decided to enter a coalition with right-wing parties Law and Justice and League of Polish Families.
-This was done despite limited political overlap - Samoobrona was described a left-wing, nationalist and religious conservative.
+In the face of electoral gridlock in 2006, Samoobrona decided to enter a coalition with right-wing parties Law and Justice and the League of Polish Families.
+This was done despite limited political overlap - Samoobrona was described as left-wing, nationalist and religious conservative.
 At that time, Piskorski became the spokesman of Samoobrona.
 The coalition collapsed, and the leader of Samoobrona, Andrzej Lepper, died in "strange and unexplained circumstances", with some arguing that Lepper's death was related with the revenge of Law and Justice.

 After Lepper's death, Piskorski became the vice-president of Samoobrona.
 In June 2013, he went to Syria to support Bashar al-Assad.
 In response to the Annexation of Crimea by the Russian Federation, Piskorski became an observer in the 2014 Crimean status referendum, deeming it fair and justifying Russian actions as "a natural reaction to a situation in which country’s compatriots are threatened by Ukrainian nationalists".

 In 2007, Piskorski also founded the European Center for Geopolitical Analysis (ECAG), which became the think tank of Zmiana.
 ECAG promotes Eurasianist ideology that advocates for a Eurasian society with Russia at its center.
 ECAG members were frequently invited to regions such as Crimea, Abkhazia, Transnistria, Nagorno-Karabakh, as well as countries such as Belarus, Libya and Syria, as electoral observers.
 In 2012, Piskorski travelled to Moscow and establishment more political links there.